pjechris/CohesionKit/README.md

 }
 ```

-> CohesionKit does not keep data in-memory forever.
-If no one subscribed to data (using sink/assign) then CohesionKit will discard it from its memory.
+> CohesionKit only keep in memory in-use data.
+When no one is using some data (through subscription with sink/assign) CohesionKit will discard it from its memory.
+This allow to automatically clean memory.

 ## Stale data